 Percent time audible is a metric used to describe the amount of time during the analysis period (e.g., hour, day, or season) that ORVs are audible to a human with normal hearing.
 The audibility of ORVs is determined, in part, by the natural ambient sound levels.
 Lower natural ambient sound levels result in higher ORV percent time audible.
 The converse is also true: higher natural ambient sound levels result in lower ORV percent time audible.
 The percent time audible indicator does not provide information on how loud or quiet ORV sounds are, only whether they are audible or not.
 Therefore, additional indicators of sound levels are also important to consider in conjunction with percent time audible.
-A description of sound levels and sound metrics can be found in appendix B. Several examples of sound pressure levels in A-weighted decibel (dBA) scale are listed in table 8.
+Several examples of sound pressure levels in A-weighted decibel (dBA) scale are listed in table 9.